medi-torimorta/farmers-attributes/README.md

 **short_order_cooking**
 Works on cooking pots and skillets.
 Values lower than 0.001 doesn't work on hand-held skillet cooking and will be handled as 0.001.

+**farmers_weapon**
+Skillets and knifes are indluded in the farmers_weapon tag by default.

 ### Pufferfish's Skills
 **easy_harvest**
 Harvested crops count as "broken" blocks in experience source contexts.

 ## Installation
 Needed on both server and client.

 ## Versions
 The mod is available on neoforge 1.21.1, and will not be ported to other versions unless I personally need it be.

 ## Credits
 Large crop textures by [@Siina__Makoto](https://x.com/Siina__Makoto)